jossemii/HyperNode/docs/USAGE.md

 Here is a list of the most commonly used commands in Nodo for a basic user:

 - `execute <service id>`: Executes a service instance based on the specified service ID.
+- `remove <service id>`: Removes a service based on the specified service ID from the node.
+- `stop <instance id>`: Removes a service instance based on the specified instance ID.
 - `connect <ip:url>`: Manually connects to a peer node by specifying its IP and port.
 - `config`: Configures various settings related to the network, wallets, and optional donation setup.
 - `compile <project directory>`: Compiles a project (e.g., a Dockerfile and associated configuration) to create a service that can be executed within the Celaut network.